Back to blog

 Why most Instagram booking funnels leak customers

 People coming from Instagram are often browsing on mobile and making quick decisions.
 If they hit a page that feels confusing, slow, or incomplete, they leave and rarely come back.
+The data behind this is consistent: every additional step in a mobile booking or checkout flow reduces completion rates by a meaningful percentage.
+The goal is to make the path from 'interested' to 'booked' as short as physically possible.

 • A links-only page forces visitors to do too much thinking.